Here's everything you need to know about a HireVue interview to beat the algorithm and move on to the next step.

 When you hear someone say video interview, you probably think of a Skype interview.
 However, HireVue is quite different.

-For starters, you're not actually interviewing with a human.
-Instead, HireVue sends you a series of questions you'll answer via video on your laptop, tablet, or smartphone.
+For starters, you're not actually interviewing with a real human.
+Instead, HireVue sends you a series of interview questions you'll answer via video on your laptop, tablet, or smartphone.
 You'll have 30 seconds to prepare, then a set time of 90 seconds to three minutes (depending on the question) to record and submit your answer

 HireVue then transcribes your answers and issues you a score, which is used to rank you among the other applicants.
 Now, don't be fooled — HireVue scores more than the words you say.
-It also analyzes your facial expressions, eye movements, voice inflection, and a number of other data points from the video.
+It also analyzes your facial expressions, eye contact and movements, voice inflection, and a number of other data points from the video.

-With this tech advancement, companies are using Hirevue to replace initial phone screens and even first-round interviews.
+With this tech advancement, companies are using Hirevue to replace initial phone screens and even first-round live interviews.
 HireVue seems to be a popular hiring tool with big banks and accounting firms, including J.P.
 Morgan, Goldman Sachs, Morgan Stanley, and Deloitte.
 The HireVue website even states Urban Outfitters, Singapore Airlines, and Intel as clients, among hundreds of other companies.

 However, not everyone is on board with this new hiring tool.
 Some argue the technology is superficial and deceptive — that it's not giving qualified candidates a chance if, for example, they speak with little inflection.
 However, proponents argue HireVue strips gender, age, race, and other biases from the interviewing process.